-- Load a pellet, aim for the centre and fire.
-Note where the pellet hits the target (if it hits directly in the centre, there’s obviously no need to continue).
+- Load a pellet, aim for the center and fire.
+Note where the pellet hits the target (if it hits directly in the center, there’s obviously no need to continue).

-- Once complete, aim the gun at the centre of the target again and fire again.
+- Once complete, aim the gun at the center of the target again and fire again.

 - If you’re still a bit out (it won’t be as much as last time), repeat the process from step 7.

 The above process will take you less than a couple of minutes after a couple of attempts I promise!
 It’s almost worth doing this every time you go out.